When you contact our clinic, you will be called back within 24 business hours to set up an appointment with one of our highly-skilled therapists.

 Both partners are asked to attend the first session, whereas the second and third sessions involve each partner meeting one-on-one with your therapist.
 This arrangement allows us to gain a clearer understanding of how we can help, and facilitates collaborative goal-setting and treatment planning.
 All subsequent sessions are generally conducted with both partners present.

-Prior to setting up an appointment, a member of our Child & Family Services team will ask you a few brief questions to understand the main concerns you wish to address through an assessment of your child.
-This will help your Psychologist select the most appropriate tools and measures available to assess your child, and to provide a quote for the assessment.
+Prior to setting up an appointment, a member of our Child & Family Services team will ask you a few brief questions to understand the main concerns you wish to address through an assessment of yourself or your child.
+This will help your Psychologist select the most appropriate tools and measures available and provide a quote for the assessment.

-While we tailor each assessment to the child’s unique needs, the assessment process typically includes the following:
+While each assessment is individualized, the process for a child’s assessment typically includes the following: